canvas-medical/documentation/collections/_api/patient.md

                 type: string
               - name: use
                 type: string
+                description: choices allowed are home, work, temp, old (default is home).
               - name: type
                 type: string
+                description:  choices allowed are both, physical, postal (default is both)
               - name: line
                 type: string
+                description:  List of strings.
+The first item in the list will be address line 1 in Canvas.
+The rest of the items in the list will be concatenated to be the address line 2.
               - name: city
                 type: string
+                description: String representing the city of the address.
               - name: state
                 type: string
+                description: This should be the 2 letter abbreviation for the state of the address.
               - name: postalCode
                 type: string
+                description: This should be the 5 digit postal code of the address.
               - name: country
                 type: string
               - name: period